Proprietary drug: Patent cliff

 Proprietary drug is a substantial business protected by its respective patent.
 They are usually sold at a higher price, to compensate for the clinical trial cost and sometimes for the manufacturing of new technology.
 For example, an widely used average proprietary drug is 18 times more expensive than a common generic drug.
 Lyrica, a recent off-patent painkiller for nervous systems, had a sale of 5B USD in 2019, out of the 51.8B USD annual sale of the corresponding company.

 However, once the proprietary drug become off-patent, there will soon be immense competition from the generic drugs produced by their business rivals.
 As cheaper pharmaceutical alternatives are launched, the surge in supply disrupts the market supply-and-demand status.
 The declining dependence on the original proprietary drug will cause its sales decreases.
 On top of that, the original company usually will have their prices tuned down for improving competitiveness.
 Resulting in a significant drop of revenue of the proprietary drug.

-Below showed the graph which represented the yearly revenue of Lipitor, a proprietary drug which lost its patent on 2011.
+The graph below shows the yearly revenue of Lipitor, a proprietary drug which lost its patent on 2011.
 As it can be seen, a significant patent cliff happened from 2011 to 2012(58.8% drop in yearly revenue) and it is very possibly due to its newly off-patent status.